Trex-Codes/Incremento_Decremento/README.md

 _Its main use is to document the topics learned during the study of developed problems_

 ## Deployment 📦
-_Multi-personal projects available based on `HTML-CSS-JS` languages:
+_Multi-personal projects available based on `HTML-CSS-JS` languages_:
 - 1.0 Forms $3names and calls with 'Hi! + $'.html
 - 10.0 Forms Get values with HTML-JS.html
 - 11.0 stack Table create with forms values.html